janko/rodauth-rails/README.md

 directly in the accounts table.
 If you're worried about invalid status values creeping in, you may use enums instead.
 Alternatively, you can still go back to the setup recommended by Rodauth.

-## Rails support

-Rails 5.0 or above is supported.
-This is mainly due to the fact that Rails 5.0 added the API for [rendering views outside of controllers], which this library relies on.

-If you're on an older version of Rails and would like to use this gem, let me know and we could try adding support together.

 ## License